 Perhaps I have been induced to a ultra sensorial experience when visiting La Palma.
 Enhanced flavors, smells, textures, sounds and ultimately, eye candy wherever you looked at.

-Video by the very talented Haritz Rodriguez and Rebeca Rodriguez, Barking Blogs, about our experience in La Palma.
+Video by the very talented Haritz Rodriguez and Rebeca Rodriguez about our experience in La Palma.

 7. Taking star gazing to a complete new level